rumter/Keeping-financial-records/README.md

 # Keeping financial records

-Web application for keeping records of financial transactions and building reports.
+Java web application for keeping records of financial transactions and building reports.